-As you all know, last year I conquered the Stella Alpina on my 1982 Honda CB250N Super Dream, but this year I took my recently purchased 2005 Suzuki GS500.
+As you may remember, last year I conquered the Stella Alpina on my 1982 Honda CB250N Super Dream, but this year I took my recently purchased 2005 Suzuki GS500.

 Usually, I travel over to Bardonecchia with my dad although this year he left the country 10 days earlier than me to attend the Phoenix Rally in